 The good news is that you no longer need to buy those expensive floor mats for your vehicle.
 What you can do instead is cut up your old carpet into the shape and size of mats and simply place them in your car.
 Not only will you end up saving money, but these mats will be much softer and better looking than the regular car floor mats.
 Moreover, you could even make rectangular foot mats and place them in your home.

 Use your old carpet as a pathway in your garden.
 You could use the whole of it, or you could cut up long strips out of it and lay it out in your garden.
 You can also use bits and pieces of your carpet to protect your flower/vegetable garden from the growth of weeds.
 Simply place them upside down and cover up with mulch or hay for a weed-free pathway.
 Simple, smart and cost-effective!

-5. Use It as a Dog Bed Cover
+Use the Old Carpets as a Dog Bed Cover